DebaKaran/multi-container-starting-setup/README.md

 The scripts are versioned in git because they are helpful for any developer working on this project.

 ### Added Inital Jenkins File

+## for testing purpose - will be remove next time